JCR-UK

 (11 July 1909 - 2 September 2007))

 Born in Tyrwa (probably today Turawa, a village in south west Poland), Rev Fausner (m.
 1st Frieda nee Klein in Antwerp - d 1956; 2nd Anne nee Simons) learnt at the famous Lublin yeshiva.
 He trained as a chazan in Antwerp, Belgium and then in Israel.
 Rev. Fausner was brought to Britain by the Hove Hebrew Congregation to serve as their chazan in 1933.
 The growth of the recently established congregation was attributed in part to the East European style of service and atmosphere created by the chazan, which was contrasted to the more Anglicised Brighton and Hove Hebrew Congregation at Middle Street.
 Also a teacher at the synagogue's Talmud Torah, Rev. Fausner retired in 1987 but conducted the Kol Nidrei service and leyned until his 90th year and led Shabbat kiddush until a few months before his death.
 He is buried at Meadowview cemetery, Brighton.
-(Jewish Chronicle obituary 19 October 2007 and profile by Rabbi Geoffrey Shisler.)
+(JC obituary 19 October 2007 and profile by Rabbi Geoffrey Shisler.)

 Rev. David Fay